Salmankotakuth/Django_study/README.md

 python manage.py startapp projectApp
 ```
 # 7. Add the new app to the project
-By adding app path in urls.py of project folder (myProject).
+By adding app path in urls.py inside the project folder (myProject).
 ```
 from django.contrib import admin from django.urls import path, include